voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String[1]`

-String.
 Sets if enabled or not.

 Default value: `'present'`

 ### <a name="nfs--functions--create_export"></a>`nfs::functions::create_export`

-Function: nfs::functions::create_export

-This Function exists to
- 1. manage export creation

-* Daniel Klockenkaemper <mailto:dk@marketing-factory.de>
-* Martin Alfke <tuxmea@gmail.com>
+Manage export creation.

 #### Parameters